Etsy: Great E-Commerce Platform For The Stay-At-Home Economy

 Besides strong growth, we also like Etsy's propensity for consistent profitability at this time.
 Unlike many other tech companies growing at >30% y/y, Etsy has a history of being highly cash flow positive - an important distinguisher for investors in a nervous stock market.

 In FY19, Etsy generated $206.9 million in operating cash flows and spent $15.3 million on capex and internal software, indicating free cash flow of $191.6 million.
-That represents a solid 23% FCF margin, and is up 7% y/y.
+That represents a solid 23% FCF margin and is up 7% y/y.

 Source: Etsy Q4 earnings release